lankastersky/neuromantic/readme.md

 - do not require enormous data sets

 Cons:
+- tend to overfit
+  - fixed by building a decision forest with boosting
 - unstable/undeterministic (generate different results while trained on the same data)
-  - fixed using bootstrap aggregation/bagging
+  - fixed by using bootstrap aggregation/bagging (a boosted forest)

 Hyperparameters:
-- Depth
+- depth
+- min number of elements in leafs

 # MOOC